giannarelli-lab/Single-Cell-Immune-Profiling-of-Atherosclerotic-Plaques/README.md

 # Single Cell Immune Profiling of Atherosclerotic Plaques
 This repository contains notebooks for interactively visualizing the single cell gene expression data from the study: **Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive  Dysregulations Associated with Ischemic Cerebrovascular Events (Fernandez et al.)**.
-The interactive visualizations are made using the single cell data analysis and visualization toolkit [Clustergrammer2](https://clustergrammer.readthedocs.io/).
+The interactive visualizations are made using the single cell data analysis and visualization toolkit [Clustergrammer2](https://clustergrammer.readthedocs.io/) and work best using the Chrome browser.

 ### Notebook Directory